 This can happen with polyester or nylon tents too, but it’s more common with canvas tents.

 There’s nothing technically wrong with this, but do check the tent in advance – it can catch many campers unaware.

-Canvas materials are thick and bulky and can take quite a while to dry.
+Canvas materials are thick and bulky and these tents can take quite a while to dry.

-If the material is wet and you have to pack it away, make sure to give it a proper airing when you get home.
+If the tent material is wet and you have to pack it away, make sure to give the tent a proper airing when you get home.
 Mildew stains can be a pain to get off tents and can affect the visual appeal of your tent even when scrubbed off.

 Finally, weight is probably the biggest drawback of canvas tents.
-Yes, the material is very thick and sturdy, but this also makes it rather heavy to carry around.
+Yes, the tent material is very thick and sturdy, but this also makes the tent rather heavy to carry around.